 Lithuania is sheltered from natural disasters.
-There are no earthquakes, volcanos, tsunamis, massive hurricanes or floods that would disturb life anyhow.
-Evacuation due to natural disasters is never required.
+There are no deadly earthquakes, volcanos, tsunamis, hurricanes or floods.
+Massive evacuation due to natural disasters is never required.
 Winter cold and summer heat takes some tall but mostly among the homeless.

 However, history has proven that aggressive neighbors can be deadlier than any natural disasters.
 Lithuania stands between East and West and in 1795-1991 suffered long occupations and genocides by the great powers, primarilly Russia (a third of Lithuanians lost under 1940-1941, 1944-1990 Soviet occupations alone).
 While a foreign invasion may still be more likely in Lithuania than in the USA or Western Europe, the chances are slim (last act of aggression took place in June 1991 when Russian soldiers massacred six Lithuanian customs officers).

 On the positive side, no people have been killed or injured in terrorist bombings in the entire Lithuanian history.

 While a decade ago more drivers would disobey rules and become danger to others, campaigns against so-called "war on roads" have curbed this (the accident rate is now similar to other European countries).